franckvalot/opencell-website-test/content/platform/modules.md

           method, or other criteria that you choose.
       - content: >
           Customers can pre-pay for products and services pay upon receipt, or use a combination of both.
-In situations where a payment fails, Opencell gives you complete control over when and how often to retry.
+When a payment fails, you can decide how often to retry.
 You can make it a requirement that your customers pre-pay for products and services, allow them to pay upon receipt, or use a combination of both.

+          Connectors to main payment gateways are available.
+If your payment gateway isn’t available, our rich APIs make it easy for you integrate your platform of choice.
       - content: >
           When payments fail, they are automatically retried.
 Failed payments can set off automatic dunning processes.